obwan02/WorldRender/README.md

 - Generic is any platform that supports libc
 - macOS is the macOS operating system
 - metal is any platform that supports the Metal API
+- linux is any platform that supports X11
+- vulkan is any platform that supports vulkan